Sid's RecoveryThoughts on Sanctification

 I long to obey your commandments!
 Renew my life with your goodness.

 Now, I must ask myself, "Am I as entirely ready for God's intervention in my life, as David seems to be?"
 Or, am I still clinging to some of my old ways?
-Am I ready for ABSOLUTE SURRENDER to God, so that I may live in absolute peace and in the confidence of believing that He would never lead me in a way that I would not choose, if I knew what He knows? "...Lord, I believe; help thou mine unbelief."
-(Mark 9:24 ) What about you?
+Am I ready for ABSOLUTE SURRENDER to God, so that I may live in ABSOLUTE PEACE and in the confidence of believing that He would never lead me in a way that I would not choose, if I knew what He knows? "...Lord, I believe; help thou mine unbelief."
+(Mark 9:24) How about you?
 Can you identify with David?
 Are you entirely ready...?

 "Were entirely ready to have God remove all these defects of character."
 (Step 6)